Recognizing Predatory Publishers

 As a result, the past years have seen the development and explosive growth of what have come to be called “predatory publishers”: organizations with no interest in open access scholarship as a concept, but that exist to make money from publication fees.
 These organizations charge the author a fee and will, technically, make an article freely available, but because they have no interest in the content they offer little if any legitimate peer review (though they may claim to), and the journals they run have little or no credibility in the research community.

 Researchers should be aware that it can actually hurt your career to associate with or be published in predatory journals, since even if your research is sound, the weakness of the journal’s peer review process means that readers can never be sure of this.
 Similarly, if your good work appears in a journal known for publishing shoddy material, it casts doubt on yours by association.

-Researchers often think to check a journal’s Impact Factor.
-This is a good start, but many predatory journals will list an impressive Impact Factor, either by simply lying, or by getting an obscure organization to ‘calculate’ one for them.
+Researchers often think to check a journal’s Impact Factor (IF).
+This is a good start, but many predatory journals will list an impressive Impact Factor, either by simply lying, or by having an obscure organization ‘calculate’ one for them.
 The Impact Factors that are formally recognized in the scholarly community are calculated by one firm, Thomson Reuters.

 You can check an Impact Factor in the Journal Citation Reports (JCR) in the Web of Science database.
 If a journal claims an Impact Factor but you can’t find it in the JCR, it was probably calculated by another firm that exists only to provide IFs to journals Thomson Reuters won’t look at, which should be a warning sign.